ivanovaos/asthma-map.github.io/pages/pd.md

 # Process Description

+The AsthmaMap Process Desciption layer consists of maps developed in the SBGN Process Description language (Le Novère et al., 2009, [PMID 19668183](https://www.ncbi.nlm.nih.gov/pubmed/?term=19668183)) and unumbiguously depicts biological events on the level of molecular processes, with all the mechanistic details.

 ## Mast Cell Module 0.0.40

 The interactive version is [available for browsing in MINERVA](http://asthma.uni.lu/minerva/index.xhtml?id=mast_cell&x=11680&y=2300&zoom=6).
 To comment please choose an object, right click, select "Add comment".